anoma/nspec/docs/anomian.juvix.md

 <div class="grid" markdown>

-> Take in mind that guards are fundamentally speaking, predicates.
+> Keep in mind that guards are, fundamentally speaking, predicates.
 If the guards
 > give green light, the engine will act, by means of **actions**.

 ```juvix